ArcanaFramework/arcana/docs/source/data_model.rst

       medimage:Clinical group subject \
       --include subject 10:20

 .. _data_spaces:

 Rows and Spaces
 ---------------

-To map data trees onto tabular data frames, repeating elements of the tree (e.g. imaging sessions, subjects) are unravelled to form the rows of the frame.
+To map data trees onto tabular data frames, the nodes of the tree (e.g. imaging sessions, subjects) need to unravelled to form the rows of the frame.
+Most frequently these rows will be from the leaves of the tree (e.g. imaging sessions), but for items stored at different levels of the dataset's hierarchy, the rows will be of a lower "frequency" (e.g. per-subject or per-timepoint).
+Therefore, a single dataset actually maps onto multiple data frames of differing "row frequency".

+The number of possible row frequencies depends on the depth of the hierarchy of the data tree.
+An item can be constant along any layer of the hierarchy, therefore there are 2^N possible row frequencies for a data tree of depth N.
+For example, trees with two layers, 'a' and 'b', have four possible row frequencies, 'ab', 'a', 'b' and the dataset as a whole for singular items.
+In Arcana, this binary structure is refered as a "data space", drawing a loose analogy with a multi-dimensional space where each category groups are aligned along different axes and measurement events exist at points on a grid.

-This refers to the structure of measurement events within a given class of datasets, where a measurement event could be an MRI session in a clinical trial or a football player's performance in a scouting team's analysis for example.
+Data spaces used to class different types of datasets, such as a collection of imaging data collected for a clinical trial, or videos collected to assess player performance for the scouting team of a football club for example.

-Measurement events in a dataset can typically be categorised in a number of ways.
+In these examples, the measurements are classified in different ways.
 Taking the clinical trial example, each MRI session will belong to a particular subject and may also belong to a longitudinal timepoint and/or a particular study group.
 In the case of the scouting program, a set of player performance metrics will belong to a particular player, competition round, league, season and more.
-In Arcana, these category groups are considered to form the "data space" of the dataset, drawing a loose analogy with a multi-dimensional space where each category groups are aligned along different axes and measurement events exist at points on a grid.

-Different data spaces are defined in Arcana by subclassing the :class:`.DataSpace` enum.
+Data spaces are defined by subclassing the :class:`.DataSpace` enums.
 Enum members define both the axes of the space and all possible combinations of these axes (subspaces to stretch the analogy if you will).
 For example, the :class:`.Clinical` has the axes of **group**, **member** and **timepoint**, corresponding to the study group (e.g. 'test' or 'control'), within-group ID (relevant for matched control studies and arbitrary otherwise, equivalent to subject ID when there is only on study group), and longintudinal timepoint.
-These dimensions can be combined to give all the possible "frequencies" data can exist at within the dataset, i.e. (per):
+These dimensions can be combined to give all the possible row frequencies of the dataset, i.e. (per):

 * **group** (group)
 * **member** (member)